Beware when you compare: Why you should choose a specialist leisure insurance provider over a comparison site

 The EVEN bigger stuff

 Don’t assume that your biggest ‘items’, such as steps, balconies, sheds, hot tubs, floatation devices etc. will be automatically covered.
+Check the small print for confirmation.

 Think outside the box